Project Leaders: Adrian Manning

 The largest and most intact box-gum grassy woodlands within the Australian Capital Territory (ACT) are found at Mulligans Flat Woodland Sanctuary (MFWS).
 The sanctuary is owned and managed by the ACT Government in partnership with the Woodlands and Wetlands Trust.

 The woodlands are being actively restored and a feral-proof fence excludes foxes, cats, dogs, rabbits, hares and deer from 1286 ha at MFWS.
 Several species have already been reintroduced and are thriving within the feral-free box gum grassy woodland.
-As part of the MFWS Strategy 2020–2045, a new set of species for potential reintroduction needed to be identified and a process for species selection needed to
+As part of the MFWS Strategy 2020–2045, a new set of species for potential reintroduction needed to be identified and a process for species selection needed to be developed.

 Since 2012, eastern bettongs have been successfully breeding at MFWS.
 Bettongs have also been bred at Tidbinbilla Nature Reserve by the ACT Government.
 Fenced reserves represent a critical first stepping stone towards returning bettongs and others species to the broader landscape.
 A long-term conservation aim is to re-establish bettongs and other species into the wild – however, this will be a multi-step adaptive process.